 - Preheat the oven to 350° F. Use nonstick cooking spray or shortening to grease an 8-inch x 8-inch baking pan.

-- In a medium bowl, sift or whisk together the flour, sugar, cocoa powder, baking soda, and salt.
+- In a medium bowl, sift or whisk together the 1½ cups all-purpose flour, 1 cup granulated sugar, ¼ cup cocoa powder, 1 teaspoon baking soda, and ½ teaspoon salt.
 Pour this dry mixture into the greased pan.
 Spread it into an even-ish layer.

-- Pour the canola oil into the larger hole.
-Pour the vinegar into one of the smaller holes, and finally pour the vanilla extract into the last hole.
+- Pour 3 tablespoons canola oil into the larger hole.
+Pour 1 teaspoon white vinegar into one of the smaller holes, and finally pour 1 teaspoon pure vanilla extract into the last hole.

 - Bake the cake for about 30 minutes, until a skewer inserted in the middle comes out clean.
 Place the pan on a cooling rack and let it cool completely.